.

 Life in the Field

-You’ll get plenty of learning opportunities on this expedition: you may hear talks on local permafrost landforms, the ecology of polar bears, whales, species migration, wetland diversity, the significance of the project to the community, and climate change monitoring in general.
+This expedition will provide plenty of learning opportunities.
+You may hear talks on local permafrost landforms, the ecology of polar bears and whales, species migration, wetland diversity, the project's significance to the community, and climate change monitoring in general.

 Depending on your team’s particular tasks, you’ll also hear practical talks on snow pit measurements, plant species identification, wetland structure, sampling techniques, and monitoring and census techniques.
-You will also learn about the concepts behind the sampling methodology, and the use of various kinds of equipment.
+You will also learn about the concepts behind the sampling methodology and the use of various equipment.

 While you’ll spend most of your time on research tasks, you’ll always have the chance to ask questions, enjoy the scenery, and take in the majesty of the northern treeline.
-In this pristine environment, there are endless opportunities to view rarely seen wildlife and plants.
+In this pristine environment, there are endless opportunities to view wildlife and plants that are rarely seen.
 CNSC was established in 1976 to facilitate research, and you will have the opportunity to interact with many other scientists conducting research in the area.
-It is not uncommon for participants to sit at a cafeteria table with scientists and have a conversation directly with them about their studies.
+It is not uncommon for participants to sit at a cafeteria table with scientists and talk directly with them about their studies.
 These researchers are also likely to give informal lectures during which in-depth discussions can carry on for hours.
-You will be in the midst of an intellectual environment unique to a center like CNSC.
+You will be amidst an intellectual environment unique to a center like CNSC.

 ITINERARY